rdpoor/mu/README.md

 ## todo

-* Create ConstantStream and test file.
-* Create MultiplyStream and test file.
+* Create SequenceStream and test file.
 * Create a stream that fiddles with time: t' = t0 + k*t.
 (Oog -- am I
   going to regret using an integer frame counter?)
 * Create F(t)Stream and test file.